 - Regularly demonstrate competency through retraining or via quality assurance audits of assessments previously submitted to BRE.

 4. Becoming an international assessor

-As BREEAM has now been recognised globally, assessors are able to carry out assessments all over the world, provided they meet specific requirements.
-To become an international assessor, candidates must complete the BRE Academy’s BREEAM International New Construction Assessor training course.
-Then, upon completion, they must pass the accompanying exam to obtain their international licence.
+As BREEAM has gained global recognition, experts can conduct assessments worldwide, provided they meet certain requirements.
+To become an international specialist, candidates must successfully finish the BRE Academy’s BREEAM International New Construction Assessment training course.
+Subsequently, upon completing the course, they must pass the accompanying exam to acquire their international license.

 Although the BRE Academy’s training course has no formal requirements, it is suitable for designers and construction professionals.

 Always Choose a Reliable BREEAM Assessor

 A BREEAM assessment specialist holds a pivotal role in ensuring the sustainability and environmental compliance of your development projects.
 Consequently, selecting a dependable and extensively trained specialist becomes essential.
 Collaborating with a credible, well-informed, and seasoned BREEAM expert guarantees that your assessment outcomes will be both precise and unbiased, providing you with peace of mind.